SevenShepherd/SevenShepherd.github.io/_posts/2024-03-06-calvary-chapel.markdown

 <iframe width="385" height="315" src="https://www.youtube.com/embed/loykSqRa9hU?si=A8pO8vdcIueCUMGh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Chuck Smith taught for 17 years as a Pentecostal pastor before starting the Calvary Chapel.
 This would explain his **solid understanding of basic protestant beliefs** and avoidance of heresy.
-Of course like most of use, Smith thought they were too charismatic, and incorporated some Baptist elements into his hybrid Pentecostal / Baptist &ldquo;*non-denominational*&rdquo; Calvary Chapel.
+Smith grew tired with the competition methods of church growth within the international church of the four square gospel, where he preached.
+He also desired a more moderate take on Charismatic teachings and incorporated some Baptist elements into his hybrid Pentecostal / Baptist &ldquo;*non-denominational*&rdquo; Calvary Chapel.

 While &ldquo;*non-denominational,*&rdquo; Smith held strong positions on the distinctives of Protestantism; they are reminiscent of [Reformed Arminianism](https://sevenshepherd.github.io/ordo-salutis-reformed-wesleyan/) **with the addition of Eternal Security**.
-Overall he managed to balance his views inro a very moderate stance that &ldquo;*toes the line*&rdquo; between Calvinism and Arminianism.
+Overall he managed to balance his views into a very moderate stance that &ldquo;*toes the line*&rdquo; between Calvinism and Arminianism.

 <a name="distinctives" href="#contents" style="font-size:2.1em;">II.
 Calvary Chapel Distinctives</a>